Reporting Abuse

 After you call:

-The Police Department and/or Department of Social Services will coordinate to determine the best plan of protection for the victim and under what time frame.
-DSS and/or the police investigator may make a home visit to interview members of the household to gather further information.
+Law enforcement and/or the county’s Department of Social Services will coordinate and determine the best protection plan for the victim and under what time frame.
+DSS and/or the police investigator may visit the home to interview household members to gather further information.

-If deemed appropriate to proceed with an interview and medical exam at the Carousel Center, find out more information and what to expect about preparing the child for a visit and the process HERE in What We DO.
+If deemed appropriate to proceed with an interview and medical exam at Carousel Child Advocacy Center, find out more information and what to expect about preparing the child for a visit and the process HERE in What We DO.

 Partnering With The Community to Prevent Child Abuse